 OBTAINING VISAS (NON US CITIZENS ONLY)

-Once a non-U.S student (non U.S. citizen or green card holder) is accepted, and their tuition is paid in full for at least one 12-Week term, they must obtain a SEVIS form I-20 issued by the Strasberg Institute to obtain the appropriate student visa.
+Once a non-U.S student (non U.S. citizen or green card holder) is accepted, and their tuition deposit paid, they must obtain a SEVIS form I-20 issued by the Strasberg Institute to obtain the appropriate student visa.
 Certain other non-immigrant visas also permit study (Example: O-1, H-1, E-1).
 If you are unsure whether or not you must obtain a student visa for enrollment, contact the International Student Advisor at [email protected].

 The staff will provide admitted students the steps needed to apply for either the M-1 Vocational student visa (12-Week Full-Time, One-Year Conservatory or Two-Year Conservatory) or F-1 Academic student visa (AOS degree program).